Scott Mitchell Rosenberg: Sunrise Distribution and Malibu Comics

 In the mid-1980s, Rosenberg was running the small Commerce, California-based comics distributor Sunrise Distribution.
 In 1986, income from his distribution business allowed Rosenberg to privately finance a number of independent comics publishers, including Eternity Comics and Malibu Comics.
+Rosenberg’s strategy at the time relied in part on speculator demand for black-and-white comics, acquiring or launching many titles with the expectation that a few would become breakout hits.
 Eternity's first launch, Ex-Mutants, as Rosenberg once said in an interview, "turned out to be a hit" and "all on a $400 marketing budget."

 Sunrise began to suffer cash-flow issues in the spring of 1987.
 At the same time, Rosenberg personally took over his various publishers, shutting most of them down and folding Eternity into Malibu as its primary imprint.

-In the summer of 1998, during the "black-and-white implosion," Sunrise abruptly folded and went out of business.
+In the summer of 1988, at the nadir of the "black-and-white implosion," Sunrise abruptly folded and went out of business.
 This left a number of small publishers without the cash flow to continue, and they, too, went out of business.
 Rosenberg turned his focus to Malibu Comics.

 During his time at Malibu, Rosenberg led comic spin-offs into toys, television, and feature films, including the billion-dollar film and television franchise Men in Black, based on the Marvel/Malibu comic The Men in Black by Lowell Cunningham.
 He also acquired a number of other independent publishers, including Aircel Comics and Adventure Comics, also folding them into Malibu.
+Industry observers note that some of Malibu's output under Rosenberg prioritized marketable concepts over fully developed stories, reflecting his focus on generating intellectual property for cross-media exploitation.

 In 1992, Rosenberg brokered a deal in which seven top-selling artists defected from Marvel Comics to form Image Comics.
 Rosenberg signed the artists to a label deal which made Malibu the publisher of record for the first comics from Image, giving the upstart creator-run publisher access to the distribution channels.
 This subsequently led to Rosenberg and his Malibu Comics breaking all sales records for independent comics; in 1992 Malibu grabbed almost 10% of the American comics market share, temporarily moving ahead of industry giant DC Comics.
 By the middle of 1993, Image's financial situation was secure enough to publish its titles independently, and per the agreed upon distribution agreement with Malibu, ventured out on its own.

 During this period, Rosenberg also worked with Adobe Photoshop software to develop the then-leading standard for the computer coloring of comic books.

 Rosenberg sold Malibu to Marvel Comics in 1994.
-As part of the deal, Rosenberg was given the title senior executive vice president of Marvel.
+Sources indicate that, as part of the deal, Rosenberg retained significant financial interests in Malibu properties, including intellectual property and production infrastructure.
+Also as part of the deal, Rosenberg was given the title senior executive vice president of Marvel.